SY227/mindfox-privacy/index.md

 **Effective date:** December 28, 2025

-This Privacy Policy explains how **MindFox** (“the App”) handles information when you use it.
-MindFox is designed to keep your thoughts private and **stores your data locally on your device by default**.
+MindFox stores your notes locally on your device by default.

 If you have questions, contact: **Simon Yam** — **Simon.Yam227@gmail.com**